acdh-oeaw/dhcr-main/documentation/TECH_DOC.md

 # DHCR Technical Documentation

 ## Introduction
-The Digital Humanities Course Registry (DHCR) exists since 2014 and provides an up-to-date and curated overview of courses in the area of Digital Humanities, in Europe and beyond. <br>
+The Digital Humanities Course Registry (DHCR) web application exists since 2014 and provides an up-to-date and curated overview of courses in the area of Digital Humanities, in Europe and beyond. <br>
 It is a responsive web application, which can be viewed on laptop, tablet and smartphone.